Simongriffin1/appdev_project/README.md

-# Journaling App
+# Inbox Journal

-A Rails 8 web application for personal journaling with AI-generated prompts and automatic entry analysis.
+A Rails 8 email-first AI journaling app.
+Receive AI-generated questions via email, reply to create journal entries, and build on your reflections over time.

 ## Features

-- User authentication (sign up, sign in, sign out)
+- **Email-first journaling**: Receive AI-generated questions via email and reply to create entries
-- AI-generated journaling prompts based on your recent entries
+- **AI-generated prompts**: Two contextual questions per email based on your recent entries
-- Create and manage journal entries
+- **Automatic analysis**: Entries are analyzed for summary, sentiment, emotion, and topics
-- Automatic AI analysis of entries (summary, sentiment, emotion, topics)
+- **Flexible scheduling**: Set your time zone, frequency (daily/weekdays/weekly), and send times
-- Browse entries by topic
+- **ActionMailbox integration**: Inbound emails are automatically processed and saved as entries
-- Clean, simple interface
+- **Session-based authentication**: Simple sign up and sign in (no Devise)

 ## Local Development